digital-asset/daml/docs/source/daml-finance/tutorial/bond-extension.rst

   bondInstrument <- originateFloatingRateBond custodian issuer "BOND" obs now issueDate holidayCalendarId calendarDataProvider firstCouponDate maturityDate dayCountConvention businessDayConvention couponRate couponPeriod couponPeriodMultiplier cashInstrumentCid referenceRateId investorBondTransferableCid <- Account.credit [publicParty] bondInstrument redemptionAmount investorAccount

+The reference rate is observed once at the beginning of each coupon period and used for the coupon payment at the end of that period.

 Inflation linked
 ================

 Inflation linked bonds pay a fixed coupon rate at the end of every coupon period.
-This is calculated based on a principal that is adjusted according to an inflation index, for example the Consumer Price Index (CPI) in the U.S.
+The coupon is calculated based on a principal that is adjusted according to an inflation index, for example the Consumer Price Index (CPI) in the U.S.

 Here is an example of a bond paying 1.1% p.a. (on a CPI adjusted principal) with a 3M coupon period: